RobbyBenipal/Suit-and-Thai/README.md

   Ruby 2.3.3
   Rails 5.2.1

-* Database creation
+* Database creation:
   Built in database with SQLite3

-* Services
+* Services:
   Add to order, checkout, remove/edit

-* Technologies Used
+* Technologies Used:
   Ruby on Rails
   HTML5 and CSS3
   Heroku